EMPOWERING PEOPLE TO REGAIN CONTROL OF THEIR LIVES -- PROVIDING A HAND UP, NOT A HAND OUT

 A Warm Place to Sleep

-Each guest has a safe, warm, and personal place to sleep, with a pillow and blankets.
-As much privacy is afforded as the facility allows.
-Families with children that enter the program are housed together.
-CWC is the only shelter that is open to single men and women and to families!
+A network of churches provides shelter.
+Each guest has a safe, warm, and personal place to sleep, on a cot we provide along with a pillow and blankets.
+As much privacy is afforded as the space in each church allows.
+Families with children are able to stay together as a family unit within one sleeping space.

 Three Meals a Day

-CWC provides a community that is committed to the success of the individual and family.
-Each day our volunteers prepare breakfast and a bag lunch for our guests to take with them as they head out for their day of house hunting, job hunting, or work.
-Each night we sit down with our guests to a warm meal provided by volunteers and share it in a community of people invested in the success of our guests.
+CWC offers a faith-based community committed to the success of the individual and family.
+Each day our volunteers prepare breakfast and a bag lunch for our guests to take with them as they head out for their day of house hunting, job hunting, school, or work.
+Each night we sit down with our guests to a hot, nutritious meal provided and served family style by volunteers.
+Small teams of trained and dedicated volunteers spend evening hours with our guests to offer emotional support, engage children in fun activities, and build relationships.